- High-quality white and coloured bulbs

 Once a bulb has been discovered, you control it via the Hive app.
 All lights have on/off controls, plus a dial that lets you control the dimming level in 10% increments, with a special Low mode of 5%.
 If you have a Cool to Warm White bulb you can also adjust colour temperature, while Colour Changing bulb owners can also pick the colour they want.

-Annoyingly, every time a change is made, the app pops up a ‘Saving…’ message at the bottom of the screen, which is a little distracting.
+Originally, the app would pop up a ‘Saving…’ message at the bottom of the screen, which is a little distracting.
+Hive has fixed this with a more recent update, making it far neater to make adjustments.
 Changes happen quickly, and I found that the bulbs had a great dimming range, from very dark ambient light to room-filling brightness.

 For automatic control, you can set a simple schedule, selecting when you want a light to turn on and its brightness, plus when to turn it off.
 For hallways or for fooling burglars when you’re away, scheduling is a neat option.